 Paragraphs 16 and 17 - Temporary special measures

 As a result of the constitutional reform completed in December 2018, explicit wording on the State’s obligation to ensure substantive equality between women and men has been included in the Constitution.
-The new equality clause mandates the State to establish and implement temporary special measures, such as laws, policies and programmes, including mandatory quotas, to ensure that women enjoy equality of opportunities as well as that of results.

 In 2011, the Parliament, after intensive advocacy from international community and adopted voluntary quota for women’s participation in political party lists.
 The voluntary quota constitute an additional 10% in budgetary funding for a party that included at least 2 respresentatives of different sex in every 10 candidates on the election party list.
 The qouta did not affect the nominations for the single-mandate majoritarian districts.
-Regretfully, the two major parties did not respect voluntary gender quota in the party-lists, while the two other parties, that did follow the quota in the party-lists, could not collect enough votes to secure seats in the legislature.
-In 2013, MPs and members of non-parliamentary parties agreed to maintain voluntary quotas with increased incentives (30% additional funding for including at least 3 representatives of different sex in each 10 candidates on the party list) and relevant legislative amendments have been made.
 Regretfully, neither of these initiatives have had the desired effect on women’s participation.

 Since 2015, several attempts have been made to implement temporary special measures to increase women’s political participation in form of diverse mandatory quotas for the Parliament and on party lists without success.

-In 2015, the Task Force for Women’s Political Participation submitted a legislative proposal introducing mandatory gender quotas for proportional lists for Parliamentary elections, with a target of 50% gender balance.
-The initiative did not envisage any special measures for majoritarian representation system.
-The proposal was rejected by the Legal Affairs Committee of the Parliament, without having reached a plenary session.

-Simultaneously, in 2015, an alternative legislative initiative was submitted to the Parliament by two MPs, requiring that among every three candidates in the proportional lists, a candidate of the less-represented sex be included.
-For the first time in the Georgian Parliament’s history, the initiative on gender quotas was discussed at the plenary session, however the voting never took place.

 The most recent initiative, in June 2017, involved 37,000 citizens’ signatures and efforts of several women’s rights groups in support of 50% mandatory gender quotas for parties’ proportional lists for Parliamentarian and local elections.
-It introduced mandatory requirement for parties and blocs to prepare gender balanced lists for elections where every other candidate is of a different sex and replace any elected member who abandons his/her mandate with the next successful candidate on the party of the same sex.
 However, the bill failed gaining support of only 66 MPs, requiring at least 75 votes to pass.
-If it had been approved, share of women in the 2020 Parliament would have been at least 26%.

 Paragraphs 18 and 19 - Stereotypes and harmful practices